brightertiger/notes/notes/probml/probml-14-cnn.md

 - Adversarial Examples
     - White-Box Attacks
-        - Gradient Free
+        - Attacker has full access to model (architecture, weights, gradients)
+        - Uses gradient information to craft adversarial perturbations (e.g., FGSM, PGD)
         - Add small perturbation to input that changes the prediction from classifier
-        - Targeted attack
+        - Can be targeted (change to specific class) or untargeted
-    - Black-Box Attack
+    - Black-Box Attacks
-        - Gradient Free
+        - Attacker has no access to model internals (gradient-free)
+        - Uses query access only or transfer attacks from surrogate models
-        - Design fooling images as apposed to adversarial images
+        - Design fooling images using heuristics or evolutionary methods